Couvade Syndrome: Sympathy Pregnancy in Men

 If you gathered a group of fathers and asked them if they ever thought they had Couvade Syndrome, you would probably get lots of shrugging shoulders and blank stares.

-However if you start asking these dads if they ever noticed any unusual weight gain during their partner's pregnancy or if they ever found themselves getting queasy during the day, you might be surprised to get a lot of nods and shy smiles.
+However, if you start asking these dads if they ever noticed any unusual weight gain during their partner’s pregnancy or if they ever found themselves getting queasy during the day, you might be surprised to get a lot of nods and shy smiles.

 Couvade Syndrome 101

-So what is this sympathy pregnancy?
+So what is this Sympathy Pregnancy?

 Couvade Syndrome is a psychosomatic condition experienced by the male partner of a pregnant woman.
 Although this condition is psychosomatic, the symptoms associated with this seem very real.
-Symptoms usually appear during the third month of pregnancy and can become severe by the third trimester.
-Symptoms are the same as those suffered by pregnant women:

 • Weight gain